» Configuring GitHub Enterprise Access

 Application Description Any description of your choice.
 Authorization callback URL

 https://example.com/replace-this-later(or any placeholder; the correct URI doesn't exist until the next step.)

-Click the "Register application" button.
-This will take you to the application page.
+Click the "Register application" button, which creates the application and takes you to its page.

 If you just created your organization, you might already be on this page.
 Otherwise:

 - Click the upper-left organization menu, making sure it currently shows your organization.

 - Click the "Organization Settings" link, right below the name of your organization.

 - On the next page, click "VCS Provider" in the left sidebar.